I’m always looking for natural ways to help anxiety and stress. Both in myself and with clients.

 How Do I Know If I am Experiencing Chronic Anxiety?

 My personal definition of anxiety is this: do you have recurring fear of failure or disappointing others?
 Fear of loss of control?
 A sense of possible danger in everyday life or in big decisions?
-To me, failure, loss of control and danger all represent “little deaths”.
-Death of that job, death of that relationship, or the death of a certain lifestyle.
+To me, failure, loss of control and danger all can lead to acute or chronic anxiety if you let it.

-If your brain is thinking “deaths”, your nervous system must prepare for the worst.
+If your brain is thinking “danger”, your nervous system must prepare for the worst.
 Elevated pulse, high cortisol, insomnia, indigestion and muscle tension are part of your battle plans.

 What Happens If This Continues?

 Eventually, you can exhaust your adrenals and wear down the GABA-producing neurotransmitter in the brain, producing insufficient levels of that wonderful neurotransmitter that keeps you calm, stable and happy.
-Having experienced chronic adrenal fatigue and many symptoms of GABA deficiency I can promise you that prevention is much preferred!
+Having experienced chronic adrenal fatigue and many symptoms of GABA deficiency I know that prevention is much preferred!

 So How Can I Help Stop This Fear and Worry?